Restoration

 - North End Historic District Design Guidelines- As stated in its preface, the primary goal of this guide is education and design review, two crucial components of preservation.
 For a suggested donation of $10, you may obtain a hard copy from Pat Doyle at patdoyle@mac.com.

 - Design Guidelines for the North Weber/Wahsatch Historic District –This document was published in 1990 as part of the City’s preservation program.
-These guidelines contain text, illustrations and photographs that inform both property owners and “public entities” alike.
-The intent is to identify historic characteristics, appropriate methods of preservation and to promote architectural cohesiveness.
+These guidelines contain text, illustrations, and photographs that inform both property owners and “public entities” alike.
+The intent is to identify historic characteristics, appropriate methods of preservation, and to promote architectural cohesiveness.

-- Preservation Briefs from the National Park Service – Fifty technical briefs provide information on preserving, rehabilitating and restoring historic structures.
+- Preservation Briefs from the National Park Service – Fifty technical briefs provide information on preserving, rehabilitating, and restoring historic structures.
 Under “The Standards” on that page, the three terms in red above are defined, but information under “Rehabilitation and Guidelines” applies specifically to applications for Colorado tax credits.